 Strategic Entry Planning for Kenya

 Kenya has transformed its entry system to balance accessibility with security.
-All foreign nationals, regardless of nationality, can now enter Kenya without a visa for tourism or business travel for stays up to 90 days, though all visitors including infants and children who intend to travel to the Republic of Kenya must have an approved Electronic Travel Authorisation (eTA) before the start of their journey.
-Whether you're drawn to the Maasai Mara's spectacular migration, Mount Kenya's challenging peaks, or the coastal charm of Mombasa, advance authorization through Kenya's digital system is now mandatory.
+All foreign nationals can now enter Kenya without a traditional visa for tourism or business travel for stays up to 90 days.
+Most visitors must obtain an approved Electronic Travel Authorisation (eTA) before departure; however, following May 2025 amendments, nationals of most African countries (except Somalia and Libya) and certain Caribbean nations are exempt from the eTA requirement.
+Whether you're drawn to the Maasai Mara's spectacular migration, Mount Kenya's challenging peaks, or the coastal charm of Mombasa, eligible visitors should secure eTA authorization well before departure.

 Essential Traveler Categories